 Obesity is a particular concern in children and the elderly.

-For obese children, complications are more likely because they are obese longer.
-About 20 to 25% of children and adolescents are overweight or obese.
+For obese children, complications are more likely to develop because they are obese longer.
+More than 25% of children and adolescents are overweight or obese.
 Risk factors for obesityin infants are low birth weight and maternal obesity, diabetes, and smoking.

 After puberty, food intake increases; in boys, the extra calories are used to increase protein deposition, but in girls, fat storage is increased.